anyaevostinar/anyaevostinar.github.io/classes/257-w26/guide-venv.md

 Note: You may get an error message to install the `python3-venv` package.
 If you get this message, follow the instructions in that message on how to install it in your system.

+In particular, you may then get an error that `apt` or whatever can't find whatever version of `python3-venv` it suggests you need.
+This is generally solved by running `sudo apt update`.

 ## Activating a virtual environment
 After the following command, you should see in your terminal that the left-hand side of each line will now have a prefix with the same name as your virtual environment: